 ~ John Lemire, Director

 Established in 1987, the Alter Ego Organization will be celebrating their 32nd year competing in the winter guard activity.
-Co-founders and Executive Directors, Joseph Cinque, Mary Ann Cinque and George Diaz first established the unit some 31 years ago and the organization has continued to flourish within the winter guard activity ever since.
+The unit was first established the unit some 31 years ago and the organization has continued to flourish within the winter guard activity ever since.

 Initially only performing at the local circuit level, Alter Ego started competing nationally in the Winter Guard International (W.G.I.) circuit in the early 90’s.
 After attaining the Independent “A” Class Bronze Medal at W.G.I.
 World Championships in 1998, the guard was promoted to the next highest class of competition - the Independent Open Class.
 Over the course of the next decade the color guard made finals four times in the Open Class at W.G.I World Championships, and in 2008 the unit was crowned the W.G.I.
 Independent Open Class World Champion.
 The guard was subsequently promoted to the Independent World Class and is a 9-time W.G.I.
 Independent World Class Finalist.

 In 2018 Alter Ego will return for their 10th consecutive season competing in the Independent World Class and the staff and alumni are excited for what the future has in store.